airoprojects/acrobatic-agents/README.md

 `gym.envs.registry` was previously a complex class that we replaced with a dictionary for simplicity.
 The code should just need to be changed to if env_id not in `gym.envs.registry`

+## Useful resources
+To explore some resources used/related to the project look here [resources](resources)